tarinib/Chocolate_Bar_Ratings/README.md

 There is nothing better than the smooth texture and rich taste of a piece of chocolate.
 Almost everyone is a huge fan of this delicacy made out of Theobroma cacao seeds, roasted and ground.
 However, not all chocolates are same!
-This dataset contains expert ratings of over 1,700 individual chocolate bars, along with information on their regional origin, percentage of cocoa, the variety of chocolate bean used and where the beans were grown (kaggle.com).
+This dataset contains expert ratings of over 1,700 individual chocolate bars, along with information on their regional origin, percentage of cocoa, the variety of chocolate bean used and where the beans were grown.

 ## Data

 Data source: [https://www.kaggle.com/rtatman/chocolate-bar-ratings](https://www.kaggle.com/rtatman/chocolate-bar-ratings).
 This dataset has been released under [CCO:Public Domain](https://creativecommons.org/publicdomain/zero/1.0/)

-However, signing in into kaggle.com is required to be able to download the dataset.
+However, a kaggle account is required in order to download this dataset.
 Hence, a copy of the dataset has been provided in the ```data``` directory.

 **Column metadata:**